A Hard Day's Night (song): Live renditions

 The Beatles regularly played the song live throughout 1964 and 1965.

 During his 2016 One on One tour, Paul McCartney played the song for the first time as a solo artist and for the first time by a Beatle in half a century.
-The Beatles played it for the last time on 31 August 1965 at the Cow Palace in Daly City, California.
+The Beatles had played it for the last time on 31 August 1965 at the Cow Palace in Daly City, California.

 Cover versions

 Many artists have covered the song.
 Peter Sellers made a comedy version in which he recited the lyrics in the style of Laurence Olivier in the film Richard III.
 Sellers' recording was a UK Top 20 hit in 1965.
 A version by jazz pianist Ramsey Lewis reached number 11 in Canada in February 1966.